What Is Lead Management? Exploring Effective Strategies, Tools, And Best Practices

 1. Automation

 Automation plays a key role in efficiently managing leads.
 Robust automation streamlines repetitive tasks such as lead capture, scoring, routing, and follow-up.
-It also automates workflows, notifications, and responses based on predefined rules and triggers, freeing up time for salespeople to focus more on selling.
+It also automates workflows, notifications, and responses based on predefined rules and triggers, integrating business workflow automation to free up time for salespeople to focus more on selling.

 2. Use of AI